 Enterprise resource planning (ERP) is by far the most commonly used financial system in North America.
 More than three-quarters (78 percent) of U.S. organizations and 90 percent in Canada rely on an ERP system as their primary financial system, according to Benchmarking the Accounting & Finance Function from Robert Half and Financial Executives Research Foundation (FERF).

 Popular and integral though they may be, upgrading these tools can cause headaches for finance executives and their staff.
-Often this is due to companies failing to ask themselves and their staff essential questions before choosing and designing the system.
+Often this is due to companies failing to ask themselves and their staff essential questions before choosing and designing a worry-free ERP system.

 Before you invest a cent in an ERP upgrade, ask these five critical questions.

 Discuss with your financial managers what you want to accomplish with the new system.
 Which processes are you attempting to streamline?
 Are there any steps in your current system you want to eliminate?

 Keep in mind the ultimate goal is to simplify and automate the work while removing unnecessary or repetitive processes.